Our Curriculum at Holwell Primary

 Our curriculum at Holwell Primary School follows the statutory requirements set out by the government whilst aiming to inspire each pupil to achieve their very best.
 To do this, we provide our pupils with a rich, broad and balanced curriculum.
 We have considered our half-termly topics carefully to ensure they meet the interests and needs of our pupils and each lesson is planned, ensuring it is accessible to all.
 Resources and activities provide enriched experiences to give a progression of skills and learning throughout the school.

-The curriculum is underpinned by the school’s Core Values (respect, inspiration, cooperation, resilience, aspiration and courage) and these are taught on their own and through all areas of the curriculum, including assemblies.
+The curriculum is underpinned by the school’s Core Values (respect, independence, cooperation, resilience, aspiration and courage) and these are taught on their own and through all areas of the curriculum, including assemblies.
 The spiritual, moral, social and cultural development of our pupils and their understanding of the British values are weaved through our curriculum in every lesson, ensuring that pupils have a clear understanding of the values that underpin our British constitution.
 Through the curriculum, pupils learn skills necessary to succeed in each subject, whilst developing their personal and social skills.